bmc/avsl/README.md

 AVSL - A Very Simple Logger
 ===========================

+**WARNING: THIS PACKAGE IS STILL UNDER DEVELOPMENT!
+It is not fully implemented yet.
+Don't expect it to work completely, and don't expect it not to make off with your first-born child.**

+**This notice will self-destruct when I decide AVSL is cooked all the way to the center and the juices are no longer red.**

 ## Overview

 AVSL is a very simple logging framework.
 AVSL implements the [SLF4J][] API,